Coconut oil has a wide range of health benefits thanks to its unique mix of fatty acids.

-The MCTs allow the liver to process the oil directly into the ketone body, which results in inducing ketosis.
+The MCTs allows the liver to process the oil directly into the ketone body, which results in inducing ketosis.

 This allows a bit more room for carbs in the ketone diet – a much-appreciated change.

-Not only that, use of coconut oil in the keto diet has been linked to prevention of epilepsy seizures with far fewer side effects compared to prescription drugs.
+Not only that, the use of coconut oil in the keto diet has been linked to the prevention of epilepsy seizures with far fewer side effects compared to prescription drugs.

 Coconut oil helps with seizures in one additional way.
 Coconut oil’s anti-inflammatory is known to help with brain inflammation caused by epileptic seizures.